Adding Ecological Context to Essestial Fish Habitat Models using Groundtruthing Technologies

 NOAA National Marine Fisheries Service

 Intelmann, Steven; Smith, Keith; McConnaughey, Bob; and Rzhanov, Yuri, "Adding Ecological Context to Essestial Fish Habitat Models using Groundtruthing Technologies" (2010).
-Center for Coastal and Ocean Mapping.
+Joint Session of the National Stock and Habitat Assessment Workshops.
 1242.

 This document is currently not available here.